Programmatic landing pages: the secret to scaling your SaaS product

 They help you personalise the customer experience

-Programmatic web pages enable the automation of various tasks and help you minimise manual input.
-In turn, this gives you the capability to personalise content shown to different users based on their behaviour or preferences.
+Programmatic web pages make the automation of various tasks ten times easier, and help you minimise manual input.
+This gives you the capability to personalise the content shown to different users based on their behaviour or preferences.
 Ever noticed how Netflix shows different thumbnails depending on who’s account your logged into?
-Now you know what’s going on behind the scenes.
+Now you know what’s going on behind the scenes - and can recreate it yourself!

 They help you with search engine optimisation